Is health insurance an extended warranty on the human body? Apparently this insurance CEO thinks so which illustrates the problem.

 While I would agree that personal responsibility is important, insurance companies have warped insurance into a corporate money-making machine, bleeding the system of money, as costs escalate.
 The more we pay for insurance, the more they make and they are beholden to their shareholders, not us who are the subscribers.

-Neither political party has an answer for how to use insurance companies to reduce the cost of care, partly because they are partly responsible for the cost of care, after 40 years of predatory practices which led to large corporate hospital systems, huge impersonal physicians practices, and high drug prices.
+Neither political party has an answer for how to use insurance companies to reduce the cost of care, partly because they are partly responsible for the cost of care, after 40 years of predatory practices which led to large corporate hospital systems, huge impersonal physician practices, and high drug prices.
 These systems will not want to sacrifice profits by helping us be healthier unless they are forced to do so.
-Their one size fits all approach to care doesn’t fit all.
+Their one-size-fits-all approach to care doesn’t fit all.

-The CEO does correctly point out that healthcare procedures that are not geared to a better quality of life are wasteful, and often unnecessary.
-He offers no ideas on how to healthcare work better, help us stay healthier and avoid many avoidable procedures later in life such as knee or hip replacements and systemic metabolic diseases that can be resolved by holistic providers.
+The CEO does correctly point out that healthcare procedures that are not geared to a better quality of life are wasteful and often unnecessary.
+He offers no ideas on how to healthcare work better, help us stay healthier, and avoid many avoidable procedures later in life such as knee or hip replacements and systemic metabolic diseases that holistic providers can resolve.

 Perhaps, we need to simplify the system and rethink healthcare.
 Who does it best, who improves the quality of life for many of us, and what is health?
-Apparently, the warranty system has its limits when you apply it to human beings, and other living things.
-What it does well makes us dependent on risky medications, procedures and make us more dependent on the system that is inefficient and is torturing us at the end of our lives, without regard to the quality of life.
+The warranty system has its limits when you apply it to human beings and other living things.
+What it does well makes us dependent on risky medications, and procedures and makes us more dependent on the system that is inefficient and is torturing us at the end of our lives, without regard to the quality of life.

-Perhaps, we can simplify things by eliminating insurance companies first, and then reinvent who does healthcare, how they practice and rethink the profit at all costs mentality that has consumed the American healthcare system.
-Then we can spend our healthcare resources on healthcare providers that improve health, the quality of life, and help Americans eat better which will improve their health.
+Perhaps, we can simplify things by eliminating insurance companies first, and then reinvent who does healthcare, and how they practice and rethink the profit-at-all-costs mentality that has consumed the American healthcare system.
+Then we can spend our healthcare resources on healthcare providers that improve health, and the quality of life, and help Americans eat better which will improve their health.
 Should we eat poorly and pay for it with healthcare costs later or improve the health of Americans with better diets, better fitness, and improved advice and treatment of the human frame?